Working together to strengthen partnerships and develop resources that help water providers meet regional water needs.

 - Curtailment Coordination and Communication Plan: Consortium members have best management practices in place to communicate and coordinate with each other and their in the event that one or more providers have to ask their customers to reduce, or curtail, their water use.
 The intent is to reduce confusion for the public, coordinate messaging, and ensure collaboration.

 Legislative Advocacy: The Consortium’s Board of elected officials speak with one voice on legislative issues of importance to water providers.
-For example, the Consortium Board endorsed the Oregon Resilience Plan and have commented on bills related to landscape contractors to ensure that continuing education around water efficiency remains a component of training.
+For example, the Consortium Board endorsed the Oregon Resilience Plan (PDF) and have commented on bills related to landscape contractors to ensure that continuing education around water efficiency remains a component of training.